 |A file variable name used to refer to a MultiValue sequential I/O file.
 This filevar is supplied by the OPENSEQ statement.

-statement disables the I/O buffer for an open MultiValue sequential file.
+By default, sequential file I/O is performed using I/O buffering.
+This buffer is automatically assigned as part of the OPENSEQ operation.
+I/O buffering significantly improves overall performance, but means that write operations are not immediately applied to the sequential file.
+The NOBUF statement disables the I/O buffer for an open MultiValue sequential file.
 That is, all I/O operations are immediately executed on the sequential file.

 NOBUF takes the file identifier filevar, defined by the OPENSEQ statement.
 Thus, NOBUF can only be issued after a sequential file has been opened with I/O buffering.

 Caché MVBasic also provides a FLUSH statement, which immediately writes the current contents of the I/O buffer to the sequential file.